SoojungNa/social_controllability_fMRI/README.md

 			- the 3rd dimension correspond to Model

-3.Parameter recovery and accuracy (Fig.3c, Fig.S3)
+3.Parameter recovery and accuracy (Figure 3)
 ------------
 	3.1. run "recover_nRv_f3_cap2_t20_etaf_IC.m" after updating line 6 and 8. ("~ NC.m" for Uncontrollable)
 		(These files are at https://github.com/SoojungNa/ug2_analysis_scripts/2.model)